TrentPf/Matchmaker/README.md

 # Project

-This project was completed as a final team project over a period of just over a week for Lighthouse Labs' web development bootcamp.
+This project was completed as a final team project for Lighthouse Labs' web development bootcamp.

 # Matchmaker